gmazzo/gradle-android-test-aggregation-plugin/README.md

 [build.gradle.kts](build.gradle.kts#L3)

 ## Producing an aggregated report for the whole project
-The task `:jacocoTestReport` is added to the root project when applying this plugin and it can be run to produce the report.
+The task `:jacocoAggregatedReport` is added to the root project when applying this plugin and it can be run to produce the report.
 All dependent `test` tasks will be run too to produce the required execution data.
 ![Aggregated JaCoCo Report example](README-aggregated-jacoco-report.png)

-The same for `:testAggregateTestReport`:
+The same for `:testAggregatedReport`:
 ![Aggregated Test Report example](README-aggregated-test-report.png)

 ## The `aggregateTestCoverage` DSL extension